 So the parentage of Richard Bolton of Bective Abbey is uncertain.
-Possibly as stated in the Post Office Directory he is the son of a second marriage of Robert Compton Bolton of Brazeel who otherwise "joined a band of strolling players and was never heard of again", though probably not the elder son by that marriage.
-Given that Robert Compton's first wife Elizabeth lived until 1851, when she was 80 or perhaps even older, something odd seems to have happened to Robert Compton Bolton after the last of the children from his first marriage was born.
+Possibly as stated in the Post Office Directory and in Burke he is the son of a second marriage of Robert Compton Bolton of Brazeel who otherwise "joined a band of strolling players and was never heard of again", though probably not the elder son by that marriage.
+See the discussion and tree at 15.5.1.

 What is clear is that Richard’s marriage to Frances Georgina Bomford took place in November 1827 probably in Dublin.
 They had no children and Bective Abbey was passed to their nephew, Rev George Henry Martin, youngest and fourth son of Frances Georgina’s sister Susan Margaret and Charles Rudinge Martin (21.8.4).